budsalvetti/angular-twitter-stream/README.md

  1) open command prompt and navigate to project root folder.

  2) in command prompt run the following command: 'npm test'.

+ # TROUBLE SHOOTING:

+  If the twitter data is not loading it is most likely because the application at 'localhost:4200' was loaded more than once causing the web socket server to shut down as it is only designed to handle a single connection.

+ TO FIX:

+  Restart the Web Socket Server
+  1)  Open a command prompt in the project root folder

+  2) run the following command in the command prompt:
+      'npm run start-ws-server'.

+  3) reload the application at 'localhost:4200' but only once.